 Sakura mochi requires a few special ingredients, for this recipe you will need:

 - Salted Cherry Blossom Leaves: One of the most iconic parts of sakura mochi is “sakura no ha no shiozuke” (桜の葉の塩漬け) or “salt-pickled cherry blossom leaf”.
-If you can’t buy them, see below for tips how to make them yourself.
+You can buy them here on Amazon US (affiliate), or you can omit them.
+If you’re interested in trying to make them youself, see below for instructions!

 - White Sugar: To sweeten the rice, use white caster or granulated sugar.

 - Pink Food Coloring: A few drops will give your Sakura Mochi that iconic shade of pink!
-If you prefer to avoid artificial colorings, you could use a small amount of beet juice or raspberry juice (just be careful not to add too much as we don’t want to alter the flavor).
+If you prefer to use natural colorings, you could use a small amount of beet juice or raspberry juice (just be careful not to add too much to avoid altering the flavor).

 - Smooth Red Bean Paste (Koshian): Sakura Mochi is always filled with red bean paste we call “anko”.
-The smooth type (koshian) is most common and you can buy it here on Amazon (affiliate link).
+The smooth type (koshian) is most common and you can buy it here on Amazon (affiliate link) or make your own using my recipe here.

 How to Make Salted Cherry Blossom Leaves